-Bearing in mind these physiological roles of steroids, in relation to the sexual behavior and reproduction, it is easy to see the significance of an intimate understanding of the effects of steroid hormones on the functions of the CNS and the mechanisms behind these effects, which is one of the central aspects of the contemporary neuroendocrinology.
-A wide range of events, such as the induction of specific receptors, neurotransmitter metabolism, ion transport, enzyme activity etc. are studied as parameters of interactions between steroid hormones and the brain.
+Bearing in mind these physiological roles of steroids, in relation to the sexual behaviour and reproduction, it is easy to see the significance of an intimate understanding of the effects of steroid hormones on the functions of the CNS and the mechanisms behind these effects, which is one of the central aspects of the contemporary neuroendocrinology.
+A wide range of events, such as the induction of specific receptors, neurotransmitter metabolism, ionic transport, enzyme activity and the like are studied as parameters of interactions between steroid hormones and the brain.

-The information on the effects of sexual steroid hormones on the enzyme activity inside the brain in the scientific literature is scarce and usually refers to the monoamine oxidase (MAO), acetylcholinesterase (AChE), glucose-6-phosphate dehydrogenase (G-6-PDH), (Luine and Rhodes 1983), as well as tyrosine hydroxylase (TH) (Kritzer and Kohama 1998).
+The information on the effects of sexual steroid hormones on the enzyme activity inside the brain in the scientific literature is scarce and usually refers to the monoamine oxidase (MAO), acetylcholinesterase (AChE), glucose-6-phosphate dehydrogenase (G-6-PDH),(Luine and Rhodes, 1983), as well as tyrosine hydroxylase (TH),(Kritzer and Kohama, 1998).
 It has been demonstrated that the activities of MAO, AChE and G-6-PDH in the preoptical region of the hypothalamus change differently following the treatments with estrogen (E) and progesterone (P).
-In addition, there are some very interesting results showing that ovariectomy increases the TH activity 2-3 times and that estrogen and progesterone treatments have the opposite effect on the afore mentioned enzyme activity in the hypothalamus.
+In addition, there are some very interesting results that show that ovariectomy increases the TH activity 2-3 times and that E and P treatments have the opposite effect on the afore mentioned enzyme activity in the hypothalamus.
 Sobočanes et al. (2003) investigated whether oxidant status and AD activities during ageing of mouse brain are regulated in sex-dependent manner.
-Throughout ageing, no difference in total superoxide dismutase (t SOD) activity between male and female brains was observed, except in immature one-month-old mice.
-Taken together, their finding indicate that brains of female mice have lower oxidant and higher antioxidant capacity mostly related to CAT and to a lesser extent to GSH-Px activity.
+Throughout ageing, no difference in total superoxide dismutase (t SOD) activity between male and female brains was observed, except in immature 1 month old mice.
+Taken together, the their finding indicate that brains of female mice have lower oxidant and higher antioxidant capacity mostly related to CAT and to a lesser extent to GSH-Px activity.

-In our studies we have monitored the change of enzyme activity of the AD system in the brain of male and female rats depending on these ovarian steroids (Pajović et al. 1993, 1996, 2003, Pejić et al. 2003).
+In our studies we have monitored the change of enzyme activity of the AD system in the brain of male and female rats depending on the ovarian steroids (Pajović et al. 1993, Pajović et al. 1996, Pajović et al. 2003, Pejić et al. 2003).
 We have chosen it as a new parameter that might represent an important indicator of the changes within the CNS, bearing in mind the biological importance of the enzymes of the AD system.
-The study on the activity of the AD enzymes in the brain of female and male rats in relation to the influence of ovarian hormones can answer whether the action of ovarian steroids on the CNS includes maintenance of a dynamic equilibrium of free radicals in the neurons.
+Study of the activity of the AD enzymes of the AD system in the brain of female and male rats depending on the influence of ovarian hormones can answer whether the action of ovarian steroids on the CNS includes maintenance of a dynamic equilibrium of free radicals in the neurons.

-Our experimental results indicate that the enzyme activity of the AD system in the brain tissue of female and male rats shows a certain dependence on the concentration of ovarian hormones, progesterone and estrogen in the organism (Pajović et al. 2003, Michos et al. 2006).
-This complements the already available information on the effects of hormone action in general and steroid hormones in particular on the enzyme activity of the AD system in rat tissues (Pereira et al. 1994, Zarida et al. 1993, Schmidt et al. 2005).
-Our first information on the influence of steroid hormones on these enzymes in the brain was obtained in the studies by Petrović et al. (1991) and Saičić et al. (1991) investigating the influence of dexamethasone on the activity of AD enzymes in certain tissues, including the rat brain tissue.
+The experimental results of our study indicate that the enzyme activity of the AD system in the brain tissue of female and male rats shows a certain dependence on the concentration of ovarian hormones, P and E in the organism (Pajović et al. 2003, Michos et al. 2006).
+These complement the already available information on the effects of hormone action in general and steroid hormones in particular on the enzyme activity of the AD system in rat tissues (Pereira et al. 1994; Zarida et al. 1993, Schmidt et al. 2005).
+The first information on the influence of steroid hormones on these enzymes in the brain that we found was in the studies by Petrović et al. (1991) and Saičić et al. (1991) investigating the influence of dexamethasone on the activity of AD enzymes of the AD system in certain tissues, including the rat brain tissue.